Home breadcrumb back arrow Back to All Blog

 It's straightforward in principle and easy to neglect in practice.

-• Be cautious with retroactive effective dates.
-Contracts can be made effective as of a past date, sometimes legitimately (formalizing a handshake arrangement.
+Be cautious with retroactive effective dates.
+Contracts can be made effective as of a past date, which can be legitimate (like formalizing a handshake arrangement).
 But retroactive dates create compliance risk and can be challenged.
 In federal contracting, they’re explicitly prohibited.

 ContractSafe separates these fields by default.
-The platform’s standard metadata includes distinct fields for effective date and termination date.
+The system includes distinct fields for effective date and termination date.

 When the starting coordinates are right, everything downstream calculates correctly.
 Alerts fire on time.
 Renewal windows open when expected.
 Billing cycles match the contract.